zenomt/pikchr-cmd/README.md

   expand to the width of the page (which is usually not desired).
 * `requote`: Output the Pikchr source of this diagram in an indented code block after the compiled diagram.
 * `delimiters`: If requoting, include the start and end delimiter lines.
-By default the start and end delimiters are not included in a requote.
+The default is to not include the start and end delimiters in a requote.

 Building
 --------